NickJansenCode/retroPro/README.md

 This is a school project.
 Stay up outta my business, ya hear?
+You gotta make a .env file and set up the environment variables.
+I'm not gonna tell you how though.